mttcmrn/tha-lab_linux-command-basics/lab3.md

 Continue from exercise 2.

-The correct commands are shown following the lab exercises and in lab-solutions.md

-1. Use
+1. Using the command demonstrated in the module video, lookup the manual page for the ifconfig command.
+What optional parameter would cause ifconfig to return a short list of interfaces?
+The solutions follow the lab exercises and are in lab-solutions.md

 This concludes the lab exercise.